-The following unaudited supplemental pro forma combined financial information presents the Company's results of operations for the year ended December 31, 2022 and 2021 as if the Metromile Acquisition had occurred on January 1, 2021.
-The pro forma financial information is presented for comparative purposes only and is not necessarily indicative of the Company's operating results that may have actually occurred had the Metromile Acquisition been completed on January 1, 2021.
-In addition, the unaudited pro forma financial information does not give effect to any anticipated cost savings, operating efficiencies or other synergies that may be associated with the acquisition, or any estimated costs that have been or will be incurred by the Company to integrate the assets and operations of Metromile.
+The unaudited supplemental pro forma combined financial information presents the Company's results of operations for the year ended December 31, 2022 as if the Metromile Acquisition had occurred on January 1, 2022.
+The pro forma financial information is not necessarily indicative of the Company's operating results that may have actually occurred had the Metromile Acquisition been completed on January 1, 2022.
+The unaudited pro forma financial information does not give effect to any anticipated cost savings, operating efficiencies or other synergies that may be associated with the acquisition, or any estimated costs that have been or will be incurred by the Company to integrate the assets and operations of Metromile.
+Unaudited pro forma total revenue and net loss amounted to \$309.3 million and \$383.0 million for the year ended December 31, 2022, respectively.
+The unaudited pro forma financial information reflects pro forma adjustments to present the combined pro forma results of operations as if the acquisition had occurred on January 1, 2022 to give effect to certain events the Company believes to be directly attributable to the acquisition.
+These pro forma adjustments primarily include: